heche-psb/wgd/README.md

 -bctf, --buscocutoff, the HMM score cutoff datafile in the busco-guided single-copy gene family analysis, default None
 ```

-The program `wgd focus` can realize the concatenation-based and coalescence-based phylogenetic inference, functional annotation of gene families and phylogenetic dating of WGDs.
+The program `wgd focus` can realize the concatenation-based and coalescence-based phylogenetic inference and phylogenetic dating of WGDs etc.
 ```
 wgd focus families sequences (option)
 --------------------------------------------------------------------------------
--o, --outdir, the output directory, default wgd_focus -t, --tmpdir, the temporary working directory, default None, if None was given, the tmpdir will be assigned random names in current directory and automately removed at the completion of program, else the tmpdir will be kept
+-o, --outdir, the output directory, default wgd_focus -t, --tmpdir, the temporary working directory, default None, if None was given, the tmpdir will be assigned random names in current directory and automately removed at the completion of program, else the tmpdir would be kept
--n, --nthreads, the number of threads to use, default 4 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on past any stop codons will be initiated
+-n, --nthreads, the number of threads to use, default 4 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on past any stop codons would be initiated
---cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS will be translated
+--cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS would be translated
---strip_gaps, flag option, whether to drop all gaps in multiple sequence alignment, if the flag was set, all gaps will be dropped
+--strip_gaps, flag option, whether to drop all gaps in multiple sequence alignment, if the flag was set, all gaps would be dropped
--a, --aligner, which alignment program to use, default mafft -tree, --tree_method, which gene tree inference program to invoke, default fasttree -ts, --treeset, the parameters setting for gene tree inference, default None, this option can be provided multiple times --concatenation, flag option, whether to initiate the concatenation-based species tree inference, if the flag was set, concatenation-based species tree will be infered
+-a, --aligner, which alignment program to use, default mafft -tree, --tree_method, which gene tree inference program to invoke, default fasttree -ts, --treeset, the parameters setting for gene tree inference, default None, this option can be provided multiple times --concatenation, flag option, whether to initiate the concatenation-based species tree inference, if the flag was set, concatenation-based species tree would be infered
---coalescence, flag option, whether to initiate the coalescence-based species tree inference, if the flag was set, coalescence-based species tree will be infered
+--coalescence, flag option, whether to initiate the coalescence-based species tree inference, if the flag was set, coalescence-based species tree would be infered
--sp, --speciestree, species tree datafile for dating, default None -d, --dating, which molecular dating program to use, default none -ds, --datingset, the parameters setting for dating program, default None, this option can be provided multiple times -ns, --nsites, the nsites information for r8s dating, default None -ot, --outgroup, the outgroup information for r8s dating, default None -pt, --partition, flag option, whether to initiate partition dating analysis for codon, if the flag was set, an additional partition dating analysis will be initiated
+-sp, --speciestree, species tree datafile for dating, default None -d, --dating, which molecular dating program to use, default none -ds, --datingset, the parameters setting for dating program, default None, this option can be provided multiple times -ns, --nsites, the nsites information for r8s dating, default None -ot, --outgroup, the outgroup information for r8s dating, default None -pt, --partition, flag option, whether to initiate partition dating analysis for codon, if the flag was set, an additional partition dating analysis would be initiated
--am, --aamodel, which protein model to be used in mcmctree, default poisson -ks, flag option, whether to initiate Ks calculation --annotation, which annotation program to use, default None --pairwise, flag option, whether to initiate pairwise Ks estimation, if the flag was set, pairwise Ks values will be estimated
+-am, --aamodel, which protein model to be used in mcmctree, default poisson -ks, flag option, whether to initiate Ks calculation for homologues in the provided orthologous gene family --annotation, which annotation program to use, default None --pairwise, flag option, whether to initiate pairwise Ks estimation, if the flag was set, pairwise Ks values would be estimated
 -ed, --eggnogdata, the eggnog annotation datafile, default None --pfam, which option to use for pfam annotation, default None --dmnb, the diamond database for annotation, default None